Academic/Student Support Services

 Career Center (Nassau Hall, Rm.
 14; 516.572.7696)

-Provides individual counseling, workshops, and online resources for students wishing to learn about career opportunities in specific fields as well as the relationship between academic majors and prospective careers.
+Provides individual counseling, workshops, and online resources for students wishing to learn about career opportunities in specific fields.
+For students undecided about their area of study, the Career Center also holds workshops that explore the relationship between academic majors and prospective careers.

 Center for Educational and Retention Counseling (Nassau Hall, Rm.
 20; 516.572.7141)